D

 @designlatch/mcp

-AI agent workflow — accepts inline JSON over stdio, returns JSON-only results.
-No files or Playwright needed.
+AI agent workflow - accepts inline JSON over stdio, returns structured results, and fits best when the agent can also reach Playwright MCP and Figma MCP.

 Why it exists